 There are a variety of specialty tracks for BSN and MSN prepared nurses to advance their education with the DNP: Adult-Gerontology Nurse Practitioner (AGNP), Family Nurse Practitioner (FNP), Primary and Acute Care Pediatric Nurse Practitioner (AC/PNP), Women’s Health Nurse Practitioner (WHNP), Psychiatric Mental Health Nurse Practitioner (PMHNP), or the (MSN-DNP) or (BSN-DNP).

-The core curriculum provides a solid foundation in the basic sciences, the use of evidence-based practice guidelines and theory as a basis for the practice of anesthesia.
-Find out more here.
+The core curriculum provides a solid foundation in the basic sciences, the use of evidence-based practice guidelines and theory as a basis for nursing practice.

 We also offer a specialty track to become a CRNA that is only offered as a BSN-DNP track: